Eco Savvy is partnering with the Coop enabling us to collect

 Arran Sustainable Life Project

-Eco Savvy has put in an application for funding to set up a Community Fridge and Freezer that will be in partnership with the Brodick Food Bank if we are successful.
+Eco Savvy has put in an application for funding to set up a Community Fridge and Freezer that will be in partnership with the Brodick Food Bank.
 This will mean the food can be kept fresh for longer and the whole community of Arran can help stop food waste.
-We will find out if its going ahead in March.

 In addition to focusing on travel and energy we hope to deliver our Sustainable Food project in 2019 with funding from the Scottish Government and the Climate Challenge Fund

 Aim – to reduce reliance on carbon intensive transported food and off-island food waste disposal through a food share scheme, in collaboration with the main supermarket on Arran.